 Send your images to desktop at a tap and continue working with the same high level of detail and precision in Capture One Pro for ultimate workflow efficiency.

 Capture One Pro’s renowned image quality and color rendering comes in a more portable package, letting you bring the full power of our RAW converter anywhere you go.
 We have made no compromises on the iPad app, so you get the full capabilities of Capture One’s image core.

 Are you working on an app for Android or surface tablets?

 There are no current plans for Android systems.

 Do I log in with the same account?

 Yes, you log in with the same account that you use for Capture One Pro on desktop.
-Ensure that your Apple ID uses the same email address.
+This is to ensure cloud functionality.

 What if I don’t have a Capture One Account – can I create one on the iPad app?

 Yes, you can create an account directly from within the app.